Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt3.md

 There was a long, shocked silence.
 Ian took a moment to gather himself.
 Normally that’d be a fatal mistake in a combat situation, but, well…He stepped out into the hallway.
 Moj was still reeling from whatever the fuck they’d just seen, but Ian didn’t have time for that right now.
 He looked about.

-Well...it’d be easy to find Bruuk, wherever he went.
+Well... it’d be easy to find Bruuk, wherever he went.
 What with all the blood spatter and claw marks in the carpet.

 Dora’s voice in his ear sounded distraught and shaken.
 Of course, she’d seen everything through her drones.
 "What the *shit?"*